Blog How to Automate Employee Onboarding (Step-by-Step Guide for Modern Teams)

 • NDA and Policy E-Signing: Confidentiality agreements and company policies are sent digitally, tracked for completion, and stored automatically.

-• Structured Document Collection: PAN, Aadhaar, bank details, and statutory forms are collected through guided workflows, not email requests.
+• Structured Document Collection: Tax IDs, bank details, and statutory forms are collected through guided workflows, not email requests.

-• Centralised Employee Information Capture: Personal details, emergency contacts, and background information are gathered in one system before Day 1.
+• Centralized Employee Information Capture: Personal details, emergency contacts, and background information are gathered in one system before Day 1.

 • Policy Acknowledgement Tracking: Mandatory acknowledgements are logged automatically, creating a clear audit trail for compliance.

 IT access delays are one of the most common reasons onboarding breaks down.
-Identity & Access Management (IAM) automation replaces this uncertainty with role-based, policy-driven workflows that ensure access is created, modified, or revoked at the right moment, without manual intervention.
+Identity and Access Management (IAM) automation replaces this uncertainty with role-based, policy-driven workflows that ensure access is created, modified, or revoked at the right moment.

 • Role-Based Access Provisioning: Access is assigned based on the employee’s role, department, and location, ensuring consistency and eliminating subjective decisions.